MykolaKud/Analytics_of_Chicago_Taxi_Trips_project/README.md

 # Chicago Taxi Trips Analysis

 ## Overview
 This project analyzes key metrics based on a dataset of Chicago taxi trips.
-The data was sourced from Google BigQuery's open database.
+For analysis, I selected a sample from the year 2021 from a taxi service called Blue Ribbon Taxi Association Inc. The data was sourced from Google BigQuery's open database.

 The project available in 2 languages:

 [Project in English](https://github.com/MykolaKud/Analytics_of_Chicago_Taxi_Trips_project/blob/c26413857fb4843cab606716b1d11ec6eb55696f/Chicago_taxi_project_English.ipynb)